 6. Check the Oranges for Browning

 The line between an underdone dried orange, a perfectly done dried orange, and a burnt crisp is surprisingly fine.
-I found that in my oven, in order to get a full tray of perfectly dried oranges that were crisp with no remaining juicy/leathery bits, I had to sacrifice at least 4 to getting too burnt.
+I find that in my oven, in order to get a full tray of perfectly dried oranges that are crisp with no remaining juicy/leathery bits, I have to sacrifice at least four slices to the burn pile.

 After making a couple of batches, I learned the sweet spot was to watch for when the oranges started to get a very slight brown on them.
 At that point, most of them will be hard enough and completely dry, and you won’t lose any to burning.
 Even if some oranges are still tacky in spots–TAKE THEM OUT!
 Or watch them like a hawk.
 If you insist on keeping them in the oven, commit to checking on them every 10 minutes or risk having a lot of them burn.